AlanFGC/Mnemosine/Lucia/README.md

 # Lucia
 Lucia is the frondend web app for Mnemosine.
-IT's using Typescript and react to give basic yet effective front end for the application.
+It's using Typescript and react to give basic yet effective front end for the application.

 ## React + TypeScript + Vite